-Canadian Frailty Network is mandated to produce Highly Qualified Personnel (HQP) with disciplinary, interdisciplinary, and transdisciplinary skills, experiences, and attitudes compatible with provision of the highest quality of care for seriously ill, frail elderly patients.
+Canadian Frailty Network is mandated to produce Highly Qualified Personnel (HQP) with disciplinary, interdisciplinary, and transdisciplinary skills, experiences, and attitudes compatible with provision of the highest quality of care for seriously ill, older patients living with frailty.

 To develop and implement a strategy to recruit and train HQP, the Board of CFN relies on its advisory Education and Training Committee.
 This Committee is chaired by an appointee, who reports to the Research Management Committee on its behalf.
 Committee membership reflects the multisectoral and multidisciplinary nature of CFN’s activities.

 - Each Network-funded research or knowledge translation project includes HQP who are directly involved in the research component of the funded project, and who also participate in selected components of the CFN Interdisciplinary Training Program depending on the length of the funded project.

 - The CFN Interdisciplinary Fellowship Program is a program where Fellows conduct personal research projects, and complete all components of the Training Program.

 - CFN also offers Summer Student Awards for undergraduate students who work on personal research projects, or a projects of their supervisors, and who also participate in selected components of the Training Program.